This information explains what a stress echocardiogram is and what to expect during your procedure.

 Before Your Procedure

-Ask your doctor about taking any medications before your stress echo.
-If you have been told to take a medication, take it with a sip of water.
+Ask your doctor which medications you should take before your stress echo.
+Take only those medications with a sip of water.

-If you have diabetes, ask your doctor or diabetes nurse educator how to take your medication and food on the day of the procedure.
+If you have diabetes, ask your doctor or diabetes nurse educator how to take your medication and food on the day of your procedure.

 - Do not eat or drink anything after midnight the night before your procedure.
-If your procedure is after noon, you may eat a light breakfast 6 hours before the procedure (e.g., a slice of toast or a bowl of cereal).
+If your procedure is after noon, you may eat a light breakfast 6 hours before your procedure (such as a slice of toast or a bowl of cereal).

-- Do not drink anything with caffeine or alcohol and do not smoke for 24 hours prior to your procedure.
+- Do not drink anything with caffeine or alcohol for 24 hours before your procedure.